 An avid gardener and outdoors enthusiast, Martha is the author of Playing God in the Meadow and Taproot: Coming Home to Prairie Hill.
 She has written for the New York Times, the Boston Globe, Mother Earth News, and Horticulture, Northern Woodlands, and Green Mountain Club magazines and was a regular commentator on Vermont Public Radio.
 Currently at work on a book about seeds, Martha spent most of her professional career in media/public relations and marketing. marthalebmolnar.com

 This adult program is part of a series produced by the Hanover Garden Club in partnership with the Montshire Museum of Science.
-It will be held in person with a Zoom option.
-It is free of charge and open to the public.
+Free of charge and open to the public, the program will be held in person with a Zoom option.
 Bring a friend and enjoy yummy refreshments made by our members!
+Norwich Bookstore will be selling Martha’s Playing God in the Meadow at the event.
+Cash, check, and credit cards accepted.